 To view directions on how to get there, you can use the Google Maps shortcut below:

 The latitude and longitude coordinates for the house are:

-The house sits to the east of Hilton Chicago O'Hare Airport.
-It is three houses away from the intersection between Summerdale Ave and North Pioneer Ave.
+The house lies to the east of the Hilton Chicago O'Hare Airport.
+It is close to the intersection of Summerdale Avenue and North Pioneer Ave.

 This is a private property.
 It is not a public place.
 Therefore, you should be respectful and not step foot on the property without permission.

 Photos of the house and other related images.